handav/lstm_training_and_generation/README.md

 # Training a LSTM network and using the model in ml5js
+# Tutorial from ml5.js (with some adjustments)

 Multi-layer Recurrent Neural Networks (LSTM, RNN) for character-level language models in Python using Tensorflow and modified to work with [tensorflow.js](https://js.tensorflow.org/) and [ml5js](https://ml5js.org/)

 Based on [char-rnn-tensorflow](https://github.com/sherjilozair/char-rnn-tensorflow).

+More resources at the bottom of this readme.

 ## Requirements